 Research that is more rigorous is needed to provide stronger evidence for arts integration.
 Our evidence review uncovered a noticeable dearth of Tier I evidence to support arts integration.
-Researchers and evaluators can help provide Tier I evidence by using a randomized controlled trial study design, documenting the attrition of students and schools from the time of randomization to final data collection, and providing sufficient details of analyses and findings in study reports.12 educational outcomes.
+Researchers and evaluators can help provide Tier I evidence by using a randomized controlled trial study design, documenting the attrition of students and schools from the time of randomization to final data collection, and providing sufficient details of analyses and findings in study reports.

+Further research is needed to understand arts integration effects on specific types of educational outcomes.
 For some student outcomes (e.g., achievement in science and social studies, arts-related outcomes, and critical thinking skills), our meta-analytic findings are based on a single study.
 Researchers should consider examining these outcomes as they design their studies on arts integration to build a stronger evidence base for the effects of arts integration on these types of outcomes.